SainsburyWellcomeCentre/neuro/docs/CONTRIBUTING.md

 #### Releases
 Travis will automatically release any tagged commit on the master branch.
-Hence to release a new version of cellfinder, use either GitHub, or the git CLI to tag the relevant commit and push to master.
+Hence to release a new version of neuro, use either GitHub, or the git CLI to tag the relevant commit and push to master.